tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ESNIKeys.public_name as described in {{verify-public-name}}.
 The client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake.
 If verification or the handshake fails, the client MUST return a failure to the calling application.
-It MUST NOT treat this as a signal to disable ESNI as described below.
+It MUST NOT treat this as a secure signal to disable ESNI.

 Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.